-Convict Gary Olivia Claims He Watched JonBenet Ramsey Die In Shocking Confession
+Convict Gary Oliva Claims He Watched JonBenet Ramsey Die In Shocking Confession

-JonBenet Ramsey’s murder has been one of the most shocking, confusing, and mysterious unsolved murders in history, and a new chapter has just opened up with the shocking confession of convict, Gary Oliva.
+JonBenet Ramsey’s murder has been one of the most shocking, confusing, and mysteriously unsolved murders in history, and a new chapter has just opened up with the shocking confession of convict, Gary Oliva.

-According to a Jan.
-10 report by the Daily Mail, a convict named Gary Olivia, who is currently in prison serving a 10-year sentence for child pornography admitted to killing JonBenet Ramsey in shocking letters sent to his former classmate, music publicist, Michael Vail.
+According to a January 10 report by the Daily Mail, a convict named Gary Oliva, who is currently in prison serving a 10-year sentence for child pornography, admitted to killing JonBenet Ramsey in shocking letters sent to his former classmate, music publicist Michael Vail.

 “I never loved anyone like I did JonBenet and yet I let her slip and her head bashed in half and I watched her die.
 It was an accident.
 Please believe me.
 She was not like the other kids.”